Foso/BitriseArtifactDownloader/README.md

 ## How to
 1. You need to generate a Bitrise Api key (https://devcenter.bitrise.io/api/authentication/)
-2. Insert the token inside the BitriseApiService class.
-There is no UI option to add it (yet).
-3. Download the flutter dependecies and run
+2. Download the flutter dependecies and run
 * `flutter packages pub run build_runner build`
 * inside the project folder.
 This will generate classes used for the HTTPClient.
+3) Insert the Api key in the settings page.

 ### Show some :heart: and star the repo to support the project